Snowpiercer (TV series): Season 2

 An initial confrontation with Wilford's forces ends in a draw, leaving Snowpiercer and Big Alice permanently linked.
 In addition, Melanie's daughter Alex is revealed to be still alive and with Wilford.
 With both sides unable to take the other train by force, a game of political intrigue plays out as Layton and Wilford fight for control over Snowpiercer.
 Melanie discovers evidence that CW-7, the chemical that caused the Freeze, is breaking up in the atmosphere, suggesting that the planet is warming much sooner than expected and she leaves the train to perform research on her theory.

 Wilford eventually succeeds in taking control of Snowpiercer, leaving Melanie behind to die.
-However, Layton and several of his allies escape and steal the first ten cars of the train in order to go back for Melanie.
+However, Layton and several of his allies escape, destroying the Aquarium Car and allowing them to steal the first ten cars of the train in order to go back for Melanie.
 They recover Melanie's data, but find her gone, having walked out into the Freeze to die after running out of supplies.
-Melanie's data shows that the planet is indeed warming, creating hope for a life outside of the train.
+Melanie's data shows that the planet is indeed warming, with 7 promising warm spots, creating hope for a life outside of the train.